-The definition of "species" in section 3(15) of the Endangered Species Act (Act) includes any distinct population segment(s) of any species of vertebrate fish or wildlife that interbreed when mature.
-For a population to be listed under the Act as a distinct vertebrate population segment, three elements are considered: 1) the discreteness of the population segment in relation to the remainder of the species to which it belongs, 2) the significance of the population segment to the species to which it belongs, and 3) the populations segment's conservation status in relation to the Act's standards for listing (i.e., is the population segment, when treated as if it were a species, endangered or threatened?)
+The definition of species in section 3(15) of the Endangered Species Act (Act) includes any distinct population segment(s) of any species of vertebrate fish or wildlife that interbreed when mature.
+For a population to be listed under the Act as a distinct vertebrate population segment, three elements are considered: 1) the discreteness of the population segment in relation to the remainder of the species to which it belongs, 2) the significance of the population segment to the species to which it belongs, and 3) the populations segments conservation status in relation to the Acts standards for listing (i.e., is the population segment, when treated as if it were a species, endangered or threatened?)
 (61 FR 4722).

-The available information indicates that distinct populations of Emballonura s. semicaudata, a cave-dwelling species whose populations are often highly localized, are definable.
+The available information indicates that distinct populations of the Pacific sheath-tailed bat, a cave-dwelling species whose populations are often highly localized, are definable.
 As expected in a species with broad geographic range and great discontinuities, the species as a whole shows strong geographic variation (Palmeirim et al. 2005).
 Koopman (1997) recognized four subspecies on morphological characters alone and it is possible that at least some of the subspecies will turn out to be sufficiently differentiated to be classified as distinct species (Palmeirim et al. 2005).
 The distinct population segment of Pacific sheath-tailed bat in American Samoa is discrete in relation to the remainder of the species as a whole.
-Emballonura s. semicaudata is known from American and Independent Samoa, Tonga, Fiji, and Vanuatu, but has shown drastic declines on the islands where it still occurs, or even to limited areas of single islands.
+The Pacific sheath-tailed bat is known from American and Independent Samoa, Tonga, Fiji, and Vanuatu, but has shown drastic declines on the islands where it still occurs, or even to limited areas of single islands.
 In fact, it is believed to be extirpated from Independent Samoa (Grant et al. 1994; Koopman and Steadman 1995; Tarburton 2002) and may have never been present on Vanuatu (Flannery 1995; Koopman 1997; Palmeirim et al. 2005).
-The nearest possible population to the U.S. population is that of Independent Samoa, which is roughly 100 miles (161 kilometers) away and believed to be extirpated (Grant et al. 1994; Koopman and Steadman 1995; Tarburton 2002).
+The nearest possible population to the U.S. population is that of Independent Samoa, which is roughly 161 kilometers (km) (100 miles (mi)) away and believed to be extirpated (Grant et al. 1994; Koopman and Steadman 1995; Tarburton 2002).
 The population segment of this species in American Samoa is therefore distinct based on geographic and distributional isolation from remaining Pacific sheath-tailed bats in Independent Samoa, Tonga, Fiji, and Vanuatu.